nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 ### Lab 0 - Prequesites - Subscription / Resources

 - Overview
-In this Lab, the requirements for both the student and the Azure environment will be detailed.
-It is imperative that you have the appropriate computer, tools, and Azure access to successfully complete the workshop.
+In this Lab, the Prerequisite Requirements for both the Student and the Azure environment will be detailed.
+It is imperative that you have the appropriate computer, tools, skills, and Azure access to successfully complete the workshop.
 The Lab exercises must be done sequentially to build the environment as described.
+This is an intermediate level class, you must be proficient in several areas to successfully complete the workshop.
+Beginner level workshops are available from Nginx, to help prepare you for this workshop - see the References section below.

 - Learning Objectives
 Verify you have the proper computer requirements - hardware and software.
 - Hardware:  Laptop, Admin rights, Internet connection
-- Software:  Visual Studio, Terminal, Chrome, Docker, AKS and AZ CLI.
+- Software:  Visual Studio, Terminal, Chrome, Docker, AKS and AZ CLI, Redis-CLI.
 Verify you have proper computer skills.
-- Computer skills:  Linux CLI, files, SSH/Terminal, Docker/Compose, Azure Portal, HTTP/S, Load Balancing concepts
+- Computer skills:  Linux CLI, file mgmt, SSH/Terminal, Docker/Compose, Azure Portal, HTTP/S, Kubernetes Nodes/Pods/Services skills, Load Balancing concepts
-- Optional: TLS, DNS, FIPS, HTTP caching, Prometheus, Grafana Verify you have the proper access to Azure resources.
+- Optional: TLS, DNS, HTTP caching, Prometheus, Grafana, Redis Verify you have the proper access to Azure resources.
 - Azure subscription, list of Azure Roles/permissions here

-- Nginx for Azure Workshop has minimum REQUIRED Nginx Skills Students must be familiar with Nginx basic operation, configurations, and concepts for HTTP traffic.
+- Nginx for Azure Workshop has the following REQUIRED Nginx Skills Students must be familiar with Nginx basic operations, configurations, and concepts for HTTP traffic.
 -- The Nginx Basics Workshop is HIGHLY recommended, students should have taken this workshop prior.
--- The Nginx Plus Ingress Controller workshop is also HIGHLY, students should have taken this workshop prior.
+-- The Nginx Plus Ingress Controller workshop is also HIGHLY recommended, students should have taken this workshop prior.
+-- Previous training on Azure Resource Groups, VMs, Azure Networking, AKS, ACR, and NSG is HIGHLY recommended.

 <br/>

-### Lab 1 - Azure VNet and Subnet and Network Security Group
+### Lab 1 - Azure VNet/Subnet / Network Security Group / Nginx for Azure Overview

 - Overview
 In this lab, you will be adding and configuring the Azure Networking components needed for this workshop.
 This will require only a few network resources, and a Network Security Group to allow incoming traffic to your Azure resources.